Start location: unclassified road west of Tomcork (NJ 040 468)

 OS Landranger 27 (Nairn & Forres) & 28 (Elgin, Dufftown & surrounding area)

-We were told that this right of way is known locally as the "Loan Road" and is probably an old drove road.
+We were originally told that this right of way is known locally as the "Loan Road" and it is certainly an old drove road.
 "The Loan" is often a name found where drove roads come off the hills.
-The route certainly appears on old maps and may have been used as an access road to the main southerly highway, the Via Regia.
-With the coming of the railway from Inverness via Forres and south over Dava Moor, this route (or loan) may have provided a useful link to the station at Dunphail, an important access point for the transportation of cattle to the markets of the south.
+The route appears on old maps and may have been used as an access road to the main southerly highway, the Via Regia.
+With the coming of the railway from Inverness via Forres and south over Dava Moor, this route (or loan) provided a useful link to the station at Dunphail, an important access point for the transportation of cattle to the markets of the south.
+In 2018, the farmer at Auchness told a ScotWays signposting volunteer that his grandfather drove cattle and sheep over the route.

 The Heritage Paths project would very much welcome further details about the use of this old route, and particularly any additional evidence relating to name derivation.